 Often overlooked by travelers, the Swiss capital of Bern is another great place to visit on your trip to Switzerland.
 The city, which dates back to the 12th century, is built on a bend of the River Aare and features many attractive buildings.

 Bern’s cobblestoned Old Town is one of the country’s best-preserved historic centers.
-Dotted around the Old Town are numerous colorful fountains and statues, as well as the longest covered shopping promenade in Europe.
-It’s amongst these arcades in Münstergasse that a bustling market takes place every Tuesday and Saturday morning.
+Dotted around the Old Town are numerous colorful fountains and statues, as well as the longest-covered shopping promenade in Europe.
+A bustling market takes place amongst these arcades in Münstergasse every Tuesday and Saturday morning.

-At four minutes to every hour, every day of the week, you’ll hear the chimes of the most important landmark in Bern, the historic Zytglogge (clock tower).
+At four minutes to every hour, every day of the week, you’ll hear the chimes of Bern’s most important landmark, the historic Zytglogge (clock tower).
 The 800-year-old clock is decorated with figurines that perform every hour.
-It’s possible to take a guided tour of the Zytglogge and, as a bonus, you get great views of the city from the tower.
+It’s possible to take a guided tour of the Zytglogge, and as a bonus, you’ll have views of the city from the tower.

 More great views over Bern can be had from Berner Münster.
-As well as the tower, which you can visit, the Cathedral also features a 12-meter high stained glass window.
+Along with the tower, which you can visit, the Cathedral also features a 12-meter-high stained glass window.

 Just around the corner from the Münster is the Einstein House where the great scientist lived from 1903 to 1905.
 It was during his residence here that Einstein came up with his Theory of Relativity which completely changed the world’s understanding of space and time.
 Now a museum, you can visit Einstein’s former apartment on the third floor of Kramgasse 49.

 Across the River Aare, you’ll find the Bear Park (Bärengraben).
-Brown bears have been kept by the city of Bern since it was founded in 1191 and although this is a somewhat controversial subject, they are still housed in the Bear Park today.
+Brown bears have been kept by the city of Bern since it was founded in 1191 an,d although this is a somewhat controversial subject, they are still housed in ther Park today.

-When I first visited Bern thirty years ago the bears were housed in what was little more than a large concrete cage but I’m pleased to say that as of 2009, a new 6,000-square meter park was created for them.
+When I first visited Bern thirty years ago, the bears were housed in what was little more than a large concrete cage, but I’m pleased to say that as of 2009, a new 6,000-square-meter was created for them.

-Today, the family of three bears that live in the park can wander amongst a forested area, relax on grassland and even swim in their own pool which runs alongside the River Aare.
+Today, the family of three bears that live in the park can wander through a forested area, relax on grassland, and even swim in their own pool, which runs alongside the River Aare.

 5. Appenzell